hammadaiy/ChatSphere-An-AI-Chatbot/README.md

 ## Contact

-For any questions or feedback, please contact me.
+For questions or feedback, please open an issue on GitHub or contact me through my GitHub profile.